Do you have a roommate or husband who regularly pees in cups or bottles, and worse yet, lets them accumulate?

 Not wanting to interact to encounters with other people is very understandable if the communal bathroom is down a hall in a college dormitory.

-Not every college student is okay with being seeing in the middle of the night in their PJ’s.
+Not every college student is okay with being seen in the middle of the night in their PJ’s.

 Men with a medical condition that makes it difficult to exit a bed and walk to the toilet will sometimes void in a container — typically a portable urinal (shown below).